 Most of the effects of psychedelics wear off after the drug leaves their system, but the experience often leaves a lasting impression on people.
 Feeling a shift or change in consciousness is not uncommon, and spiritual awakenings and personal revelations about oneself can also occur.
 Researchers are especially interested in these lasting effects, and how they may be able to be used to help people overcome psychological issues and disorders.7

-There are many different types of psychedelic drugs that have been experimented for their possible uses to treat mental illness and addiction, including:1,2,4,5,7,8
+There are many different types of psychedelic drugs that have been experimented for their possible uses to treat mental illness and addiction, including psilocybin (found in certain mushrooms), MDMA, LSD, and ketamine.

 - Lysergic acid diethylamide (or LSD) is a chemical derived from a specific kind of bread mold.
 LSD has been used to treat anxiety, end-of-life concerns (for people with terminal illnesses) and addictions.

 - Psilocybin (also called shrooms or magic mushrooms) are wild mushrooms that grow naturally in certain parts of the world, including the US.
-Psilocybin has been used therapeutically to help people with depression, anxiety, depression, and end-of-life concerns.
+Psilocybin has been used therapeutically to help people with depression and end-of-life concerns.
+Psilocybin for anxiety is another common use of the psychedelic.

 - MDMA (also called Molly or ecstasy) is a lab-created ‘empathogen’ which causes positive emotional shifts and has been used to treat depression and PTSD.

 - Ketamine is a prescribed medication that is often used for anesthesia, but is sometimes used in smaller doses for therapeutic effects.
-Specifically, ketamine has shown promise in treating treatment-resistant depression and alcohol use disorder.
+Specifically, ketamine has shown promise for treatment-resistant depression and alcohol use disorder.

 What About Marijuana?